Seylan Bank

 Seylan Bank PLC (සෙලාන් බැංකුව) is a publicly owned Commercial Bank in Sri Lanka.
 It has branches in both urban and rural areas of Sri Lanka.
-Seylan bank had 167 banking centres island-wide, 3000 staff members, an ATM network of 205 units covering crucial locations, 9 branches providing 365-day banking in 2020.
+Seylan bank had 170 banking centres island-wide, 3173 staff members (as at 1st August 2024), an ATM network of 182 units covering crucial locations, 11 branches providing 365-day banking in 2020.
 The bank was formed as a licensed commercial bank incorporated with a shareholder base.

 History

 Seylan Bank was incorporated on 28 August 1987 as a Public Limited Liability Company and the founder chairman was Dr. Lalith Kotelawala.
 It established its first subsidiary, Seylan Merchant Bank Limited, in 1992.
 A second subsidiary, Ceylinco Seylan Development Limited was also established in 1992, primarily for the purpose of constructing the Bank's head office building, Ceylinco Seylan Towers.

-Seylan Bank introduced Sri Lanka's first homegrown credit card and they also had a partnership deal with Western Union which is a global money transfer system.
+Seylan Bank introduced Sri Lanka's first homegrown credit card and they also had a partnership deal with Western Union.